 - A. An MCU official or Committee that determines that the Respondent violated the Code of Conduct may impose sanctions authorized by this Code unless otherwise expressly limited.
-Sanctions are subject to appeal pursuant to this code. - B. An MCU official responsible for deciding if a person has violated this Code may declare a participant in contempt of adjudicative proceedings pursuant to this code and impose sanctions without complying with the procedures otherwise required in this Code.
+Sanctions are subject to appeal pursuant to this code. - B. An MCU official responsible for deciding if a person has violated this Code may declare a participant in contempt of adjudicative proceedings pursuant to this Code and impose sanctions without complying with the procedures otherwise required in this Code.
 C. Failure to complete assigned sanctions: - a.
-A person who is found responsible for a Code of Conduct Violation and who receives a sanction will be informed in writing by the Vice President of Student Success & Institutional Equity or designee of the consequences for failing to complete or submit to the sanction as part of the letter of notification sent to the person. - b.
-If the sanctioned party fails to complete or fails to abide by the terms of the disciplinary sanction by the assigned deadline, the Vice President Student Success & Institutional Equity or MCU official will issue the person a letter that states: - i.
+A person who is found responsible for a Code of Conduct Violation and who receives a sanction will be informed in writing by the Director of Compliance or designee of the consequences for failing to complete or submit to the sanction as part of the letter of notification sent to the person. - b.
+If the sanctioned party fails to complete or fails to abide by the terms of the disciplinary sanction by the assigned deadline, the Director of Compliance or MCU official will issue the person a letter that states: - i.
 The respondent has five (5) business days after the assigned deadline to provide verification to whoever issued a letter of notification that the assigned sanction has been completed.
 Failure to respond will result in the student's academic ability to ability to interact with the course registration process and possible removal from access to current courses.
-An employee or preceptor's failure to complete will result in a temporary leave of employment or approval.
+An employee or preceptor's failure to complete will result in a temporary leave of employment or approval. - ii.

-- ii.
 The access to courses or preceptor approval will not be restored until verification has been received that the student or preceptor has completed the sanction. - iii.
-The respondent is responsible for ensuring that the Vice President of Student Success & Institutional Equity or designee receives verification of completion of the sanction (i.e., respondent should be able to show proof they sent the completion of the sanction). - C. Failure to comply with sanctions for respondents may result in removal from MCU premises, both virtual and physical, and if appropriate can result in termination of employment or approval as an MCU preceptor.
+The respondent is responsible for ensuring that the Director of Compliance or designee receives verification of completion of the sanction (i.e., respondent should be able to show proof they sent the completion of the sanction). - C. Failure to comply with sanctions for respondents may result in removal from MCU premises, both virtual and physical, and if appropriate can result in termination of employment or approval as an MCU preceptor.